syntropiq/pyrex/PLAN.md

     H --> R[Return Control to Orchestrator];
 ```

-#### Phase 4: Backend Functionality Investigation 🔍
+### Phase 4: Backend Functionality Investigation 🔍

-*   **Objective:** Deeply investigate and resolve core functionality issues related to the Python backend.
+*   **Objective:** Deeply investigate and resolve core functionality issues related to the Python backend, specifically backreference processing and Pyodide timeouts.
-*   **Critical Issues:**
+*   **Action Items:**
-    *   **Backref Processing Problems:** Analyze why `\g<0>` and `\1` patterns are not being processed correctly in replacement strings.
-This may require debugging the Python backend's `re.sub` implementation or the communication layer.
+    *   **Backref Processing:** Analyze why `\g<0>` and `\1` patterns are not being processed correctly in replacement strings.
+This may require debugging the Python backend's `re.sub` implementation or the communication layer between TypeScript and Pyodide.
-    *   **Pyodide Initialization Timeouts:** Investigate the root cause of test timeouts during Pyodide initialization.
-This could involve optimizing Pyodide loading, managing resources, or addressing race conditions.
+    *   **Pyodide Timeouts:** Investigate the root cause of test timeouts during Pyodide initialization.
+This could involve optimizing Pyodide loading, managing resources, or addressing race conditions within the test environment.
-*   **Investigation Methods:** Isolated testing, detailed logging in Python backend, comparison with pure Python `regex` behavior, performance profiling.
+*   **Deliverables:** Identified root causes for backref issues and timeouts, implemented fixes, or clear documentation of expected behavioral differences if no fix is required.
+*   **Dependencies:** Completion of Phase 2 (to ensure tests can run without syntax errors).
-*   **Success Criteria:** Root causes are identified, and either fixes are implemented or expected behavioral differences are clearly documented.
+*   **Success Criteria:** Backreference issues are resolved, and Pyodide timeouts are mitigated or their root causes are clearly understood and documented.
+*   **Mode Allocation:** Debug Mode (for investigation), Code Mode (for implementation)

-#### Phase 5: Test Expectation Validation 🎯
+### Phase 5: Test Expectation Validation 🎯

-*   **Objective:** Analyze and resolve test expectation mismatches.
+*   **Objective:** Analyze and resolve test expectation mismatches, ensuring tests accurately reflect the intended behavior of the Pyrex library.
-*   **Tasks:**
+*   **Action Items:**
-    *   For each failing test due to output mismatch, compare the expected output with the actual output.
+    *   For each failing test due to output mismatch, carefully compare the expected output with the actual output produced by the library.
-    *   Determine if the discrepancy is due to a bug in Pyrex, a difference in Python `regex` versions, or an incorrect original expectation.
+    *   Determine if the discrepancy is due to a bug in Pyrex, a difference in Python `regex` versions, or an incorrect original expectation in the auto-converted test.
     *   Update test expectations if Pyrex's behavior is correct and consistent with the intended Python `regex` behavior.
-    *   Implement fixes if Pyrex's behavior is incorrect.
+    *   Implement fixes in the Pyrex library if its behavior is incorrect.
-    *   Document any intentional behavioral differences.
+    *   Document any intentional behavioral differences between Python's `regex` and Pyrex.
+*   **Deliverables:** Corrected test expectations or documented behavioral differences for all identified mismatches.
+*   **Dependencies:** Completion of Phases 1, 2, and 4 (to ensure tests run without syntax errors and core backend issues are addressed).
-*   **Success Criteria:** All tests either pass or are documented as expected differences.
+*   **Success Criteria:** All tests either pass or are documented as expected differences, providing a reliable regression suite.
+*   **Mode Allocation:** Debug Mode (for analysis), Code Mode (for implementation)

 ---

-### Mermaid Diagram for the Remediation Plan Flow
+### Mermaid Diagram for the Overall Remediation Plan Flow

 ```mermaid
 graph TD